tarwn/lessthandot-hugo/blogs/content/posts/2011-05-16-from-elis-shelves-software-architecture.md

   - Professional Development

 ---
 Books are not a substitute for personal experience, but neither is the world a boolean place.
 Ignoring the experiences of others is akin to re-inventing the wheel just so we can learn how to drive.
-Given how long it took to develop the wheel the first time, there&#8217;s probably more productive ways we could spend our time.
+Given how long it took to develop the wheel the first time, there's probably more productive ways we could spend our time.
 The combination of good books and our own experiences can help us advance our skillset, understand common methods instead of having to reinvent them, and learn a common language and terminology that other will be able to understand.

 Last week[-ish] I published a pair of books for [software developers][1], this week is software architects, next week is next week.